simondlevy/MSPPG/README.md

 # MSPPG
-Multiwii Serial Protocol Parser Generator for Python, Java, and C++
+MAV Serial Protocol Parser Generator for Python, Java, and C++

+This package currently includes full suport for Multiwii Serial Protocol (MSP) and partial support for MAVLink.

+MSP Instructions:

 The script msppg.py is ready to-run using your favorite Python interpreter: command-line, IDLE, etc.  To install so you can run it anywhere, do